BradyDouthit/cytoscape-html/example/README.md

 ## How to Run

-1. First, build the extension:
+1. First in the root directory, build the extension:
    ```
    npm run build
    ```